-While in prison, inmates can receive visits from adults once a week, and once a month from children.
+While in prison, inmates can receive visits from adults once a week and from their children once a month.
 The government does not provide special social assistance to inmates' families.
-Unlike in the US, being convicted of a crime does not change the person's eligibility for welfare benefits, and in the labor market it is not common practice to ask about previous convictions even though, this information is available online.
+Unlike in the US, being convicted of a crime does not change one's eligibility for welfare benefits, and in the labor market, it is not common practice to ask about previous convictions, although, this information is available online.